For Parents of Autistic Children

 This is a lot to take in, and Kimberly has lived it.

-Families are often trying to make decisions within a system that does not provide clear answers or a consistent protocol, which can make it difficult to know where to begin.
+Many families are making important decisions in a system that does not provide clear answers or a consistent starting point.

-Separating these into two categories can make things more clear and more manageable.
+Separating them into two categories can make the situation more clear and more manageable.

 What Is NeuroToggle®